On Dense Tetrahedra in Binary Sphere Packings: FM-tetrahedra

 \subsection{Definitions and properties}

-A {\em packing} of spheres in the Euclidean space is a set of interior disjoint spheres.
-In \cite{FM58} a decomposition associated with such a packing was defined as follows: \begin{itemize} \item First, define the {\em cell} of a sphere as the set of points of the Euclidean space which are closer to this sphere than to any other sphere.
+A {\bf packing} of spheres in the Euclidean space is an arrangement of interior-disjoint spheres (viewed as solid balls).
+In \cite{FM58} a decomposition associated with such a packing was defined as follows: \begin{itemize} \item First, define the {\bf cell} of a sphere as the set of points of the Euclidean space which are closer to this sphere than to any other sphere.
 It is star-shaped (with respect to sphere centers) and delimited by hyperboloid sheets (whose foci are the sphere centers). \item Then, consider the graph which links the centers of spheres whose cells are adjacent: it yields a decomposition of the Euclidean space in polyhedra.
-If such a polyhedron is not a tetrahedron (this is non-generic), decompose it arbitrarily in several tetrahedra. \end{itemize} We shall here call {\em FM-decomposition} of the sphere packing this decomposition.
-It is a specific case of {\em additively-weighted Delaunay triangulation} (see e.g. Section 18.3.1 in \cite{BY98}), where the seeds are the sphere centers and weights the sphere radii (the cell decomposition itself is a specific case of {\em additively-weighted Voronoï diagram}).
+If such a polyhedron is not a tetrahedron (this is non-generic), decompose it arbitrarily in several tetrahedra. \end{itemize} We shall here call {\bf FM-decomposition} of the sphere packing this decomposition.
+It is a specific case of {\bf additively weighted Delaunay triangulation} (see e.g. Section 18.3.1 in \cite{BY98}), where the seeds are the sphere centers and weights the sphere radii (the cell decomposition itself is a specific case of {\bf additively-weighted Voronoi diagram}).

 The motivation of this paper is to bound from above the density of packings of spheres of specific sizes.
-In this context, it is convenient to introduce the notion of {\em saturated packing}.
+In this context, it is convenient to introduce the notion of {\bf saturated packing}.
 These are the packings such that no further sphere can be inserted (in the holes between spheres).
 Clearly, it suffices to bound the density of saturated packings in order to bound the density of any other packing (with the same sphere sizes).
 The advantage is that the tetrahedra which appear in the FM-decomposition of such a packing have nice properties.
-This motivates our first key definition (we shall here use it for spheres of size $1$ and $r=\sqrt{2}-1$ in $\mathbb{R}^3$ but it holds in any dimension and for any fixed sizes of spheres):
+This motivates our first key definition (we shall here use it for spheres of size $1$ and $r=\sqrt{2}-1$ in $\mathbb{R}^3$ but it can be extended in any dimension and for any fixed sizes of spheres):

-\begin{definition} We call {\em FM-tetrahedron} any tetrahedron which may appear in the FM-decomposition of a saturated packing of spheres of size $1$ and $r$. \end{definition}
+\begin{definition} We call {\bf FM-tetrahedron} any tetrahedron which may appear in the FM-decomposition of a saturated packing of spheres of size $1$ and $r$. \end{definition}